jkeus/zomboogie/README.md

 # The Game

-In the game you need to dodge sherikans while destroying enemies in order to achieve the higest score!

-All the while trying to stay alive till the end of the song!
+In this game, you need to dodge shurikens and destroy enemies to achieve the highest score!
+Stay alive until the end of the song for maximum points.

 ## Demo Video

-Bellow is a link to a youtube video!
+Watch a demo video below!

 [![Watch the video](https://img.youtube.com/vi/VMxjVGqkMns/0.jpg)](https://youtu.be/VMxjVGqkMns)

 # Overview

+Here’s a brief description of the core C# scripts in the project.
+Be sure to check out the Map Editing section as well!

 ## AudioManager.cs
-Handles background music and sound effects for the game.
-It plays, pauses, and stops audio based on in-game events.
+Controls background music and sound effects, handling playback, pausing, and stopping based on in-game events.

 ## BeatMapManager.cs
-Manages the spawning of enemies and shurikens based on a beat map.
-Reads events from JSON and spawns enemies or projectiles at specified times and locations.
+Manages the timing and spawning of enemies and shurikens based on a beat map.
+Reads events from JSON to control spawn times and locations.

 ## BoundaryManager.cs
-Defines boundaries within the game scene to restrict player movement and enemy positioning.
-Used to keep entities within a set area.
+Defines boundaries for player movement and enemy positioning to keep entities within the playable area.

 ## ClickEffect.cs
-Displays a visual effect when the player clicks on the screen, such as showing a small sprite over the player character.
+Displays a visual effect at the player’s click location, adding interactivity to each click.

 ## CustomCursor.cs
-Implements a custom cursor for the game.
-Allows a customized image or animation to appear as the cursor during gameplay.
+Implements a custom cursor, allowing for unique cursor images or animations in the game.

 ## DamageOnTouch.cs
-Reduces player health when they touch an object with this script, such as certain obstacles or enemy projectiles.
-Will also update health, score, and streak
+Decreases player health when they touch certain objects, such as obstacles or projectiles, and updates health, score, and streak.

 ## EnemyController.cs
-Controls enemy behavior, including animations, click interactions, and timing for despawn.
-Tracks clicks to give the player health rewards after a set number of successful hits.
+Controls enemy animations, click interactions, and despawn timing.
+Tracks successful clicks to reward the player with health after a set number of successful hits.

 ## GameManager.cs
-Manages overall game states, including starting, pausing, and ending the game.
-Centralizes control of game flow.
+Handles overall game states, including starting, pausing, and ending the game, centralizing control of the game flow.

 ## MainMenu.cs
-Handles navigation and interactions on the main menu screen, allowing players to start the game, adjust settings, or exit.
+Manages main menu interactions, allowing players to start the game, adjust settings, or exit.

 ## PlayerHealth.cs
-Tracks the player's health, displays it on-screen, and manages health restoration and damage, including visual updates for the health bar.
+Manages the player’s health, displays it on-screen, and handles restoration and damage.
+Tracks and displays the player’s score.
-Also tracks the player's score

 ## PlayerInputActions.cs & PlayerInputActions.inputactions
-Defines player input controls for various actions, including movement, firing, and dashing.
-Used to capture input and map it to player actions.
+Defines controls for actions like movement, firing, and dashing, capturing input and mapping it to gameplay actions.

 ## PlayerMovement.cs
-Controls player movement, dashing, and position clamping.
-Handles dash cooldown, dash direction, and invincibility frames during dashes.
+Controls player movement and dashing, handling dash cooldowns, direction, and invincibility frames during dashes.

 ## ScoreManager.cs
-Manages the player’s score, updating it based on events such as defeating enemies.
-Provides UI updates to display the score on-screen.
+Manages the player’s score, updating it for events like enemy defeats, and provides a UI update to display the score.

 ## ShurikenMover.cs
-Right now does nothing, I wanted the shoot them out, but decided to let gravity do the work
+Currently unused for moving shurikens, as gravity is handling their movement instead.
+Initially planned for projectile shooting.

 # Maps and Menu

-The menu is very basic right now, if this were to expand, I would have a system to sort, select, and input
+The menu is currently basic.
+If expanded, it could include options for sorting, selecting, and inputting custom maps.

-The best two maps in my opinion are beatmap and beatmap0
+The best maps right now are `beatmap` (no shurikens) and `beatmap0` (with shurikens), both with similar spawn patterns.

-beatmap has no shurikens while 0 has the shurikens, both have the same spawn

-# Making your own maps

-I made some python scripts that help make beat maps,

-to use, first chose the song in the AudioManagerm

-then record yourself "clicking" where you want and finish the song
+# Creating Your Own Maps

+Custom maps can be created with the provided Python scripts.
+First, choose a song in the `AudioManager`, then record where you want enemies to spawn by "clicking" during gameplay.

-take the logs and put them into the raw_click_input file for in the BeatHelp directory
+After finishing, save the logs and place them in the `raw_click_input.txt` file in the `BeatHelp` directory.
+Repeat the process for shurikens, record only dashes, then place the logs in `raw_dodge_input.txt`.

-do the same but for shurikens you want to drop

-with basic python knowledge you shoudl be able to run and handle it

-you can also use parts of existing beat maps to create new ones
+With basic Python knowledge, you should be able to run and manage these files to generate a new beat map.
+You can also reuse parts of existing beat maps to create new variations.

 ## maker.py
-Python script for generating beat maps by parsing click and dash timings from input text files.
-Outputs a JSON file with timed events for enemy and shuriken spawns.
+Generates beat maps by parsing click and dash timings from input text files and outputs a JSON file with timed events for enemy and shuriken spawns.

 ## raw_click_input.txt & raw_dodge_input.txt
-Input text files for maker.py, containing timing data for clicks and dashes, which are parsed to create beat map events.
+Input files for `maker.py`, containing timing data for clicks and dashes, which are parsed to create beat map events.

-# Apologize and Moving Forward
+# Apologies and Future Plans

-There are some unused assets and scripts that are kinda empty, I had plans but they are still in development
+There are some unused assets and placeholder scripts in the project that are still under development.
+I have a lot of ideas for the main game, but it’s challenging to prioritize them all.

-There is so many options and ideas, I am unsure what to do for the main game

-Don't even get me started on a map editor and balancing lol

-I tried to keep the mess to a mininum, but regardless I apologize
+A more advanced map editor and game balancing features are on the wishlist, though they’re still in early planning stages.

-Thank you for reading this far if you have!
+Thank you for reading this far, and I hope you enjoy the game!